 Vice Provost for Undergraduate Education

-Dr. J. Wesley (Wes) Null serves as Baylor University's Vice Provost for Undergraduate Education and Institutional Effectiveness.
+Dr. J. Wesley (Wes) Null serves as Baylor University's Vice Provost for Undergraduate Education and Academic Affairs.
 Prior to joining the Office of the Provost in March 2011, Dr. Null served as Associate Dean within Baylor's Honors College, Acting Director of the University's Honors Program, and director of Baylor's Ph.D. in Curriculum & Teaching Program.
 He conducts research on the history of American education and curriculum theory, with numerous books and articles published in both of these fields.

 As a Professor of Education, Dr. Null holds a joint appointment in the School of Education and the Honors College.
 Joining the Baylor faculty in 2001, Dr. Null holds Bachelor's and Master's degrees from Eastern New Mexico University and a Ph.D. degree from The University of Texas at Austin.